ogeno/clipmenu-im/README.md

 ### TODO:

 - use pure `bash`, remove all unnecessary calls to external tools (in progress, not urgent)
-- some dmenu "skinning" depending on what we are doing (copy/delete) (in progree, not urgent)
+- some dmenu "skinning" depending on what we are doing (copy/delete) (in progress, not urgent)
 - purging history by sending SIGHUP to `clipmenud` seems more 'standard' (in progress, not urgent)

 ## Credits: